tdwg/bdq/tg2/_build_review/templates/guide/implementers/implementers-header.md

 #### 8.6.2 Tools to assist with `Implementations` and RDF presentation (non-normative)

 The Test `Implementations` listed below use Java Annotations (as shown in the example in [Section 2.3.2.5](#2325-example-interpretation-of-a-parameter-string-default-value-non-normative) to carry metadata to identify Tests and to allow binding of Darwin Core terms to Java method parameters.
-The Java Annotations are themselves related to `bdqffdq:` framework concepts, are available in a library ffdq-api (Lowery and Morris 2024), and are intended to be used with rdfbeans to serialize Java result objects produced by Test `Implementations` into `bdqffdq:Assertion` objects in RDF.
+The Java Annotations are themselves related to Fitness For Use Framework concepts, are available in a library ffdq-api (Lowery and Morris 2024), and are intended to be used with rdfbeans to serialize Java result objects produced by Test `Implementations` into `bdqffdq:Assertion` objects in RDF.
 In addition, a Java library, `kurator-ffdq` (Lowery et al., 2025) is available for working with Test descriptions as RDF, being an `Implementation` of the Framework Ontology in Java.
 The `kurator-ffdq` library also includes classes for generating stub methods for each Test in either Java or Python.

 - [ffdq-api](https://github.com/kurator-org/ffdq-api) (Lowery and Morris 2024) Java annotations for decorating Test `Implementations`.
 - [kurator-ffdq](https://github.com/kurator-org/kurator-ffdq) (Lowery et al. 2025) Java class representation of `bdqffdq:` classes, able to produce stub code for Test `Implementations` in Java or Python. `kurator-ffdq` is also able (code is rusty as of v3.0.0) to run Java Test `Implementations` annotated with `ffdq-api` annotations and produce `Data Quality Report` spreadsheets.